-In January 2022, Swiss chocolatier Lindt & Sprungli will launch Lindt Classic Recipe vegan milk chocolate bars made with oat milk.
-The bars will be available in two varieties: Smooth and Hazelnut.
-To create the new certified vegan products, Lindt replaced dairy milk with gluten-free oat milk and almond paste.
+Swiss chocolatier Lindt & Sprungli has launched vegan chocolate bars made with oat milk.
+The Lindt Classic Recipe OatMilk bars just hit stores in the United States in Original and Salted Caramel flavors.
+To create the new vegan chocolate bars, Lindt replaced dairy milk with gluten-free oat milk powder and almond paste.

 This is not the first time the chocolatier has launched vegan items.
 Lindt first got into the vegan milk chocolate game last year with a three-flavor line under its HELLO collection available in Germany and the UK.
 The bars, also made with oat milk, include Cookie, Salted Caramel, and Hazelnut flavors.
-The new Lindt Classic Recipe bars will launch early next year in United Kingdom-based supermarket chain Sainsbury’s and other popular grocery retailers, as well as on Amazon, in Lindt chocolate shops, and online.
+The new Lindt vegan bars are available in Lindt chocolate shops across Canada and in United Kingdom-based supermarket chain Sainsbury’s and other popular grocery retailers.

 Lindt is among a growing number of major chocolate companies that are developing vegan milk chocolate.
 Though many confectionary brands have offered vegan dark chocolate bars that exclude dairy milk as an ingredient, major brands are now making use of a variety of plants such as oats, hazelnuts, and rice to create vegan milk chocolate.

 In recent years, nearly every chocolate giant in the UK has launched vegan milk chocolate options.
 In 2019, after six months of research and development, confectionary company Mars debuted its first vegan milk chocolate Galaxy line.
 The bars are made with hazelnut paste and rice syrup instead of dairy milk and come in Smooth Orange, Caramel & Sea Salt, and Caramelized Hazelnut flavors.